Apple M1 MacBook targeted by Qualcomm’s next-gen Snapdragon 8cx chip

 Qualcomm is reportedly testing two variants of the new Snapdragon SC8280XP, one of which runs at 2.7GHz, joins four more high-end cores, which respectively clock-in 2.43GHz.
 It should bring a significant uptick to Windows 2-in-1s and Windows PCs should it see the light of day.

-As of now, there is still no concrete detail on a launch date, but a chip of this nature would likely be looking towards a 2022 release date in light of the shortages that are impacting not only laptops, but also impairing the stock levels of the Xbox Series X, PS5, and Xbox Series S.
+As of now, there is still no concrete detail on a launch date, but a chip of this nature would likely be looking towards a 2022 release date.